UCF/Athena-Framework/_docs/components/buttons.md

 The `.disabled` class uses `pointer-events: none` to try to disable the link functionality of `<a>`s, but that CSS property is not yet standardized.
 In addition, even in browsers that do support `pointer-events: none`, keyboard navigation remains unaffected, meaning that sighted keyboard users and users of assistive technologies will still be able to activate these links.
 So to be safe, add a `tabindex="-1"` attribute on these links (to prevent them from receiving keyboard focus) and use custom JavaScript to disable their functionality.
 {% endcallout %}

-## Button plugin
+## JavaScript behavior

-Do more with buttons.
+Do more with buttons using Athena's included JavaScript.
 Control button states or create groups of buttons for more components like toolbars.

 ### Toggle states